-Your iMac comes with at least 1 gigabyte (GB) of Double Data Rate 2 (DDR2) Synchronous Dynamic Random Access (SDRAM) memory installed.
-You can add 1 GB or 2 GB memory modules for a maximum of 4 GB of memory.
+Your iMac comes with at least 2 gigabytes (GB) of Double Data Rate 3 (DDR3) Dynamic Random Access memory (DRAM) installed as two 1 GB memory modules.
+You can replace the installed memory with 2 GB or 4 GB memory modules for up to a maximum of 8 GB.
 Memory modules must meet the following specifications:

-- Small Outline Dual Inline Memory Module (SO-DIMM) format - 800 MHz, PC2-6400, DDR2 compliant (also referred to as DDR2 800) - Unbuffered and unregistered
+- Small Outline Dual Inline Memory Module (SO-DIMM) format - 1066 MHz, PC3-8500, DDR3 compliant (also referred to as DDR3 1066) - · Unbuffered and unregistered